 More days a board means more to see and experience More days on board means not only seeing and experiencing more, but also learning more about sailing and the Wadden area or the IJsselmeer.
 During a multi-day sailing trip you can visit all the Wadden Islands and sail under the stars at night on a clear night.

 What you can see and where we dock depends on the plan we draw up together, the changing wind and the tides.
-That is why a multi-day sailing trip can change per day, because we want to keep the wind in the sails.
+Therefore, a multi-day sailing trip can change by the day, as we want to keep the wind in the sails.

 A weekend away on board of an authentic sailing ship

 During a weekend away, you usually get on board on Friday evening and on Sunday afternoon we moor in Harlingen or Enkhuizen.